Boosting Adversarial Transferability for Hyperspectral Image Classification Using 3D Structure-invariant Transformation and Weighted Intermediate Feature Divergence: Experiments

 To gain insight into the performance of the method, we further analyze the influence of various hyperparameters on the experimental results.
-It mainly includes parameters such as block division, the number of copies, and the feature enlargement factor.
-The experiments were conducted mainly on the PaviaU dataset, with VGG-11 selected as the white-box model for generating adversarial examples, while the other models were treated as black-box models.
+The experiments were conducted mainly on the PaviaU dataset, with VGG-11 selected as the substitute model for generating adversarial examples, while the other models were treated as black-box models.
 The perturbation budget was set to 0.03.